 After launching Hesus Store, the company received an immediate boost: 6-figure annual contracts from two of the world’s largest construction companies.
 Safe to say, they hit the ground running!

 Hesus Store was a highly innovative product, and its successful launch also brought noteworthy press coverage.
 Hesus quickly launched into two new European markets – without hiring a single extra member of staff.

 The increase in operational efficiency within Hesus was startling, and the company is now expanding at the rate it deserves.
 In fact, they are planning to grow the offshore development team to deliver even more significant changes.

 As a direct result of the product built by the offshore team in Bangalore, Hesus has transformed from pen, paper and manic phone calls, to an innovative, digital-first business.

 “The Scalers are entrepreneurs who really understood how we could achieve our digital transformation.
 Our development team in Bangalore has been transformative for my business.”

-Drop us a line if you’d like to learn more about building your own offshore software development team.
+What you’d like to achieve with your own offshore development team.